Ugondu/MentalHealthAnalysis/README.md

 # Design

 ## Dashboard components required
-- What should our dashboard caontain based on the requirements provided?
+- What should our dashboard contain based on the requirements?

 The contents will be dependent on the questions we need the dashboard to answer:

-1. What is the total number of students that participated in the survey?
-2. What is the total number of international students?
-3. What is the total number of domestoc students?
-4. What is the average PHQ-9 score of international students with suicidal thoughts?
+1. What is the average PHQ-9 score of international students with suicidal thoughts?
-5. What is average PHQ-9 score of age group of international students with suicidal thoughts?
+2. What is average PHQ-9 score of age group of international students with suicidal thoughts?
-6. What is the average PHQ-9 score of students by the length of stay in the university?
+3. What is the average PHQ-9 score of students by the length of stay in the university?
-7. What is the average PHQ-9 score of student by region?
+4. What is the average PHQ-9 score of student by region?
-8. Is there a correlation between PHQ9-score and acculturative score?
+5. Is there a correlation between PHQ9-score and acculturative score?
-9. Is there a correlation between PHQ9_score and social connectedness score?
+6. Is there a correlation between PHQ9_score and social connectedness score?
-10. What is the relationship between social connectedness and acculturative score?
+7. What is the relationship between social connectedness and acculturative score?

 This will form the basis of our dashboard and may change as the analysis progresses.